the rise of racquets sports in Barcelona

 With both outdoor and indoor facilities, racquet sports can be played year-round.

-Padel - a Spanish favourite
+Padel - A Spanish favourite

 Padel is immensely popular across Spain, but Barcelona has quickly become a hotspot for the sport.
 Originally developed in Mexico in the 1960s, padel has similarities to tennis but is played on a smaller, enclosed court with walls that are integral to play, making it a fast-paced, strategic game.
 The social nature of padel, usually played in doubles, adds to its appeal, as it combines fitness with fun, making it accessible for everyone, from beginners to advanced players.

-Pickleball - a rising star
+Pickleball in Barcelona - a rising star

 While relatively new to Spain, pickleball has taken Barcelona by storm.
 Pickleball combines elements of tennis, badminton, and table tennis, played on a court about a third of the size of a tennis court, with a solid paddle and a perforated plastic ball.
 The sport’s low-impact nature makes it ideal for players of all ages, and it’s known for being easy to pick up.